Starting the Financing Process

 600 N San Mateo Dr, San Mateo, CA 94401

 See more on the topic.

-Paying for it All: San Francisco Financed Purchases + Mortgages Considered By Kevin and Jonathan
+Paying for it All: San Francisco Financed Purchases + Mortgages Considered By Kevin + Jonathan

-Kevin Ho and Jonathan McNarry of Vanguard Properties, San Francisco, consider some of the financing products they and their clients have encountered when buying and selling property in San Francisco over the past few years including fixed mortgages, adjustable ones and exotic ones — each suited for a given property and offering situation.
+Kevin Ho and Jonathan McNarry of Vanguard Properties, San Francisco, consider some of the financing products that will work for the City they and their clients have encountered when buying and selling property in San Francisco over the past few years including fixed mortgages, adjustable ones and exotic ones — each suited for a given property and offering situation.